robertjskelton/robertjskelton.github.io/_posts/2021-01-14-lexus-gx470-extra-storage-solutions.markdown

 ![Storage](/images/storage/2.jpg)

 My wonderful [table on the rear door](https://rskelton.com/GX470-Rear-Door-Table/)!
-Behind it, I keep some toilet paper, paper towels, first aid kit, [collapsable dog bowl](https://amzn.to/38OuOyB) (yeah, we travel with our dogs often), and the factory tool set is back there.
+Behind it, I keep some toilet paper, paper towels, first aid kit, [collapsible dog bowl](https://amzn.to/38OuOyB) (yeah, we travel with our dogs often), and the factory tool set is back there.
 I even mounted in a [bottle opener](https://amzn.to/35H2dJq).

 ![Storage](/images/storage/1.jpg)